Vietnam.vn - Nền tảng quảng bá Việt Nam

 But as a small team with no formal training in emergency response, Robb and co-owner Alen Aivazian said they felt abandoned by local leaders, who they said failed to effectively communicate with community members about what was going on.

-Kami Irwin, a Maui resident helping coordinate relief efforts at the Maui Brewing Company site in Kihei, said locals are working around the clock, going without sleep and organizing neighborhood patrols to help keep each other safe and find necessities like clean drinking water and medicine.
+Kami Irwin, a Maui resident helping coordinate relief efforts at the Maui Brewing Company location in Kihei, said locals are working around the clock, going without sleep and organizing neighborhood patrols to help keep each other safe and find necessities like clean drinking water and medicine.

 Mai Anh (according to AFP)